Search by Algolia

 Build it yourself

 Many companies that have large, experienced engineering teams are drawn to the idea of building their own site search tool.
-Building your own search infrastructure eliminates the cost of buying a prepackaged solution, and you can customize your in-house tool as much as you would like.
-This is particularly appealing for e-commerce sites with non-standard workflows, ranking criteria, or business models.
+Building your own search infrastructure eliminates the cost of buying a prepackaged solution, and you can customize your internal search tool as much as you would like.
+This is particularly appealing for ecommerce sites with non-standard workflows, ranking criteria, or business models.

 However, there are some hidden costs to consider when you build your own tool.
 The investment of developer time and resources to build the tool from the ground up is only the beginning.
 There are ongoing maintenance and development needs for the search tool, and these needs grow over time as the site expands and evolves.